thekenanjunior/car-task/README.md

 Instructions

-1. First import the db,sql file to the database
+1. First import the db.sql file to the database

 2. Change the pdo.php file with relevant credentials